Covid 19 coronavirus: Two UK medics suffer 'anaphylactoid reaction', people with history of 'significant' allergies told not to have jab - NZ Herald

 Even in non-emergency situations, health authorities must closely monitor new vaccines and medications because studies in tens of thousands of people can't detect a rare risk that would affect 1 in 1 million.

-The MHRA last week gave emergency authorization to the Pfizer-BioNTech vaccine, making Britain the first country to allow its widespread use.
+The MHRA last week gave emergency authorisation to the Pfizer-BioNTech vaccine, making Britain the first country to allow its widespread use.

-The U.K. began its mass vaccination program on Tuesday, offering the shot to people over 80, nursing home staff and some NHS workers.
+The UK began its mass vaccination programme on Tuesday (UK time), offering the shot to people over 80, nursing home staff and some NHS workers.
 It's not clear how many people have received the jab so far.

-As part of its emergency authorization for the vaccine, the MHRA required healthcare workers to report any adverse reactions to help regulators gather more information about safety and effectiveness.
+As part of its emergency authorisation for the vaccine, the MHRA required healthcare workers to report any adverse reactions to help regulators gather more information about safety and effectiveness.

+The agency is monitoring the vaccine rollout closely and "will now investigate these cases in more detail to understand if the allergic reactions were linked to the vaccine or were incidental", Openshaw said.